-EXECUTIVE SUMMARY: The Housing Authority of Clackamas County (HACC), a component unit within the Housing and Community Development Division of the Health, Housing, and Human Services Department, is holding a public hearing to solicit feedback from the Board and the community regarding the Housing Authority's 2025 Annual Plan (Plan) and Moving to Work Supplement (MTW Supplement) as required by the US Department of Housing and Urban Development.
+EXECUTIVE SUMMARY: The Housing Authority of Clackamas County (HACC), a component unit within the Housing and Community Development Division of the Health, Housing and Human Services Department is requesting board adoption of a resolution approving the FY 2024-25 Annual Plan (Plan) and Moving to Work (MTW) Supplement as required for the Housing Authority to be granted federal funding by the Department of Housing and Urban Development (HUD).

-Each year, HUD requires Housing Authorities to complete a Plan to outline the Authorities' progress toward their 5-Year Plan goals and anticipated new activities.
-As stated in the Plan, HACC can only carry out federally funded activities.
-Any deviation in federally funded activity from what is stated in the Plan may require further HUD approval.
+Every year, HUD requires Housing Authorities to complete an Annual Plan to outline the progress toward the Housing Authority 5-Year Plan goals, anticipated new activities and policy changes.
+Since HACC has been awarded MTW status, HACC's Annual Plan requires a MTW Supplement detailing the MTW program and requested program waivers.
+Any deviation in activity from what is stated in HACC's Annual Plan and Supplement may require further HUD approval.